andres-s-s/SQL/README.md

 # SQL
-Here you cand find different solutions to SQL problems
+Here you can find different solutions to SQL problems